Gordonby/ACS-K8S-Lab-L200/README.md

 ## Origin Story
 Forked from https://github.com/shanepeckham/UKTechDay---OSS-App-Modernisation which was a Level 400 version.
-The Level 200-300 lab works up the basics a little slower.
+This Level 200-300 lab works up the basics a little slower.

 ## Tools required
 Exercises 1-6